 For Expansion of Empire

-From 1700 to 1850, Germany and Sweden made large advancements in training people.
-Johann Guts Muths and Friedrich Jahn are credited as the "Grandfather of German Gymnastics" and the "Father of German Gymnastics" respectively.
+From 1700 to 1850, Germany and Sweden made large advancements in personal training.
+Johann Guts Muths and Friedrich Jahn are credited as the "Grandfather of German Gymnastics" and the "Father of German Gymnastics," respectively.
 Muths created equipment and routines for gymnasts to perform.
 Napoleon conquered much of Europe during Jahn's early life and he believed future invasions could be prevented if the German peoples level of fitness was further advanced.

 First Fitness Icon

 Fitness and personal training made monumental advancements in the 1900s.
 Jack LaLanne, the Father of Modern Fitness, motivated hundreds of thousands of Americans to get up and exercise.
 Through his television show as a fitness instructor and at his Bally gyms he inspired people to use exercise and lifestyle choices as preventative medicine.

 Dr. Ken H. Cooper, the father of the modern fitness movement shifted peoples thinking from disease treatment to disease prevention through the use of exercise.
 In 1968, he introduce the word "aerobics" to the world and began a fitness movement that would up the number of joggers in America from 100,000 to more than 30 million.
 He showed that regular exercise and proper dietary choices could prevent several diseases.

 Personal training has a long history but only recently has become a viable career path.
 In the 1980s, personal training became a popular career choice.
 However, the National Strength and Conditioning Association (NSCA) did not recognize the first nationally accredited personal training certificate until 1996.